 Fujifilm X-T20 versus Olympus E-M5 II

 The Fujifilm X-T20 and the Olympus OM-D E-M5 Mark II are two digital cameras that were announced, respectively, in January 2017 and February 2015.
-Both the X-T20 and the E-M5 II are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a Four Thirds sensor.
+Both the X-T20 and the E-M5 II are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a Four Thirds (E-M5 II) sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Fujifilm X-T20 and the Olympus E-M5 II is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents the basis or 100 percent across all the size and weight measures).